thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

  }
 ```

-### Create key-value pairs with dot notation or square bracket notation
+### Dot notation vs. square bracket notation (Creation)

-Let me pose a scenario: Imagine that we declared a variable named `cat` and assigned it an empty object literal.
+Imagine that we declared a variable named `cat` and assigned it an empty object literal.
 How do we add key-value pairs to `cat`?
 We have two options: dot notation and square bracket notation.

 Dot notation works the following way: